US-Pakistan Women's Council

-Today she supports a soon-to-launch initiative called the "Ministry of Change," which allows citizens to directly contribute to Pakistan's development through an online portal.
+Huma setup Serendip Productions in Pakistan, which has grown into a leading production company specializing in healthcare and development.
+Today, she supports a soon-to-launch initiative called the "Ministry of Change," which allows citizens to directly contribute to Pakistan's development through the internet.

-In addition to being a filmmaker, Ms. Beg sits as a board member of Adventure Foundation Pakistan and the National Paralympic Committee Pakistan and is Pakistan's first woman hot air balloonist.
+In addition to being a filmmaker, Huma sits as a board member of Adventure Foundation Pakistan and the National Paralympic Committee Pakistan and is Pakistan's first woman hot air balloonist.
 She is an avid skydiver, mountaineer, artist and broadcaster.
-She enjoys to travel and speaks multiple languages.
+She enjoys traveling and speaks multiple languages.

-She is the founder of Code for Pakistan, a non-profit community of programmers, designers, GIS mappers and community organizers, who use their skills to innovate in public services by creating open source web and mobile technologies that address Pakistan's needs.
+Sheba Najmi is the founder of Code for Pakistan, which is a non-profit community of programmers, designers, GIS mappers and community organizers, who use their skills to innovate public services by creating open source web and mobile technologies that address Pakistan's needs.

 After nearly seven years as the Design Lead at Yahoo!, Najmi joined a "peace corps of geeks," as a Code for America 2012 Fellow.
 There, she led the development of open source applications, trained employees, and organized the first Civic Write-a-thon in Honolulu.

 In 2013, she launched Pakistan's first Civic Hackathon in Karachi.
 Two Successful Hackathons in Peshawar and Karachi soon followed.